brainglobe/brainglobe-workflows/README.md

 `cellfinder` is a collection of tools developed by [Adam Tyson](https://github.com/adamltyson), [Charly Rousseau](https://github.com/crousseau) and [Christian Niedworok](https://github.com/cniedwor) in the [Margrie Lab](https://www.sainsburywellcome.org/web/groups/margrie-lab), generously supported by the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/).

-`cellfinder` is a designed for the analysis of whole-brain imaging data such as [serial-section imaging](https://sainsburywellcomecentre.github.io/OpenSerialSection/) and lightsheet imaging in cleared tissue.
+`cellfinder` is designed for the analysis of whole-brain imaging data such as [serial-section imaging](https://sainsburywellcomecentre.github.io/OpenSerialSection/) and lightsheet imaging in cleared tissue.
 The aim is to provide a single solution for:

 - Cell detection (initial cell candidate detection and refinement using  deep learning) (using [cellfinder-core](https://github.com/brainglobe/cellfinder-core)),